Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 The best part here is that there is no recipe.

-In a blender or whisking jug, combine yoghurt, water, and salt.
+In a blender or a whisking jug, combine yogurt, water, and salt.
 Blend or whisk until frothy and smooth.
-Or simply pour water into a jar along with yoghurt in a 1:1 ratio, put the lid on and shake it vigorously.
+Or simply pour water into a jar along with yogurt in a 1:1 ratio, put the lid on, and shake it vigorously.

-Taste and adjust the salt or consistency — traditional Ayran is slightly thinner than drinkable yoghurt.
-Pour into glasses and serve immediately, optionally garnished with fresh mint or ice cubes, creating your ideal Ayran drink experience.
+Taste and adjust the salt or consistency; traditional Ayran is slightly thinner than drinkable yogurt.
+Pour into glasses and serve immediately, optionally garnished with fresh mint or ice cubes, to create your ideal Ayran experience.

-Tips for the Perfect Ayran Drink Texture and Flavour
+Tips for the Perfect Ayran Drink: Texture and Flavor

-• Use Bulgarian or Greek yoghurt for a rich texture in your Ayran drink.
+- Use Bulgarian or Greek yogurt for a rich texture in your Ayran drink.

 Nutritional Facts (per 250ml serving)